 We recognize the importance of biodiversity conservation and support it through our values, performance, communication and engagement.

 Values: Protecting the safety and health of people and the environment is a Chevron core value.
 Therefore, we:

 - Strive to design our facilities and conduct our operations to avoid adverse impacts to human health and to operate in an environmentally sound, reliable and efficient manner.

 - Understand that humans and the natural environment are interdependent and interact with each other in various ways.
-In managing our impacts, we consider those interrelationships and the functions ecosystems perform in supporting sustainable economic development.
+In managing our impacts, we consider those interrelationships and the functions that ecosystems perform in supporting sustainable economic development.

 - Decide whether and how to operate in a protected or sensitive area, based on consideration of the specific circumstances of the area and operation involved.

-- Operate in such areas only with government legal authorization, and where we are confident we can comply with all regulatory requirements and use operating practices appropriately protective of the area.
+- Operate in such areas only with government legal authorization and where we are confident we can comply with all regulatory requirements and use operating practices appropriately protective of the area.

 - Engaging with government, local communities and others to understand and work to address significant biodiversity issues in areas where we operate.

 - Participating in industry associations and other forums to share and promote best practices for biodiversity conservation.

 - Seeking to understand and, where appropriate, participating in development of external policy-making activities that affect our operations, such as those adopted under the U.N.
 Convention on Biological Diversity and national, regional and local biodiversity policies and plans.